ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 ## Before you add clusters to vCenter Server instances
 {: #vc_addingclusters-before}

-* {{site.data.content.para-vcenteraddclusters}}
+{{site.data.content.para-vcenteraddclusters}}

+* New clusters are provisioned with mirrored M.2 boot drives.
 * The number of clusters, hosts, and virtual machines (VMs) determines the maximum number of clusters that you can add.
 You must remain within the VMware® sizing guidelines and limits for your deployment.
 For more information, see [VMware configuration maximums](https://configmax.vmware.com/home){: external}.
 * You can add a cluster while another cluster is being created or deleted.
-* For vCenter Server instances with VMware vSAN™, new vSAN clusters are provisioned with mirrored M.2 drives.

 ## Cluster type
 {: #vc_addingclusters-cluster-type}